k-samuel/faceted-search/README.md

     // RangeFilter example for numeric property ranges (min - max) new RangeFilter('size', ['min'=>36, 'max'=>40])
 ];
+// find records using filters
 $records = $search->find($filters);
 // Now we have filtered list of record identifiers.
-// Find records in your storage and send results into client application
+// Find records in your storage and send results into client application.

 // Also we can send acceptable filters values for current selection.
-// It can be used for updating client ui.
+// It can be used for updating client UI.
 $filterData = $search->findAcceptableFilters($filters);

-// If $filters is an empty array [], all acceptable values will be returned without filtering
+// If $filters is an empty array [], all acceptable values will be returned
 $filterData = $search->findAcceptableFilters([]);
 ```